 I recently was reminded about the practice of using warm milk to fall asleep easier.
-I thought to myself... hey, I'm almost ready for bed... why not give it a whirl.
-So I took the glass of milk I was already drinking and popped it into the microwave.
-It was in there for about 3 minutes and when I opened the door... it had overflowed.
-Not only that, but when i stuck my finger in to see how hot it was, a skin of milk came off and stuck to my finger.
+I thought to myself...
+"Hey, I'm almost ready for bed... why not give it a whirl."
+So, I took the glass of milk I was already drinking and popped it into the microwave.
+It was in there for about three minutes and when I opened the door... it had overflowed.
+Not only that, but when I stuck my finger in to see how hot it was, a skin of milk came off and stuck to my finger.
 It burned me.
 To make it worse, the smell of the warmed milk grossed me out so much that I can still smell it now...
 15 minutes later.
 Do people actually like this method?
 Or, do they just suffer through it to have a good night sleep?
 And, does it really work?

 Though milk components and serving temperature are not likely to influence the onset of sleep through physiological means, warm milk might have psychological significance.
 The routine of consuming a glass of warm milk may elicit memories of mom, home, and comforts of childhood that help us to relax.
 This is part of the natural transition from wakefulness to sleep.
 Recommendations include practicing stress reduction techniques, sticking to a regular sleep schedule, creating a relaxing bedroom environment, and avoiding caffeine or heavy meals close to bedtime.